mitre-public/dist-tree/docs/ADRs.md

 ### Date: 2025-03-31 -- All Plans for a REST-API removed

-- **Choice:** What is the "best way" for user's to integrate & adopt the DistanceTree's capabilities into production?
+- **Choice:** What is the _"best way"_ for user's to integrate DistanceTree capabilities into their applications?
-- **Decision:** We will focus on deploying DistanceTree database & search capabilities as a "Java library" that relies on local file access (i.e. the DB will be a file on disk and the library will be responsible from reading that file).
+- **Decision:** We will start by deploying DistanceTree database & search capabilities as a "Java library" that relies on local file access.
+The DB will be a file on disk and the library will be responsible from reading that file.
 - **Context:** We've begun user testing the code-base and refining the public-facing API.
 We have also gained experience with DuckDB.
 - **Reasoning:**
-    - It is **highly unlikely** standing up a REST-API will be a viable near-term solution for sponsor deployment.
+    - Standing up a service that uses a REST-API is **unlikely** to be a viable near-term solution for our deployment timeline and the target deployment environment.
-    - Experience with DuckDB showed the power & simplicity of "library & file on disk".
+    - Experience with DuckDB has shown the power & simplicity of "library & file on disk".
     - Reading persistent data with DuckDB only requires adding a java dependency and a "DB file".
     - The DuckDB dependency has no security issues (it has been scanned).
-    - Providing read access to a "beefy DB file" using a persistent volume claim is an easy lift for our FAA deployment
+    - Providing read access to a "beefy DB file" using a persistent volume claim is an easy lift for our deployment environment.
-    - We can cleanly separate the "how you bake the DB file" from "how you used the DB file"
+    - We can cleanly separate the process that "Builds the DB file" from the process that "Queries the DB file".

-### Date: 2025-01-08 -- Should we make RawDataStore's support `containsNodeAt(id)` OR track node creation vs updates
+### Date: 2025-01-08 -- Should we make DataStore's support `containsNodeAt(id)` OR track node creation vs updates

 - **OBSOLETE!:** This was a temporary bridge to improving `TreeTransaction`

-- **Choice:** We can make RawDataStore's support a `containsNodeAt(id)` method OR We can update the code that computes tree mutations so that it tracks which nodes are created vs update.
+- **Choice:** We can make DataStores support a `containsNodeAt(id)` method OR We can update the code that computes tree mutations so that it tracks which nodes are created vs updated.
-- **Decision:** Add `containsNodeAt(id)` to the RawDataStore interface
+- **Decision:** Add `containsNodeAt(id)` to the DataStores interface
 - **Context:** We need to update `TreeTransactions` to distinguish "Create" and "Update" operations.
-We need `TreeTransactions` to be more "CRUD like" so that `RawDataStores` that use a standard SQL interface have an easy time choosing between INSERT and UPDATE operations.
+We need `TreeTransactions` to be more "CRUD like" so that `DataStores` that use a standard SQL interface have an easy time choosing between INSERT and UPDATE operations.
 - **Reasoning:** This is choice is purely do to time limitations.
 Ideally, the code that tracks tree mutations and builds `TreeTransactions` would keep track of which Nodes are created and which Nodes were updated.
 We can get an MVP